Israel strikes and seals off Gaza after incursion by Hamas, which vows to execute hostages

 “We have only started striking Hamas,” Israeli Prime Minister Benjamin Netanyahu said in a nationally televised address.
 “What we will do to our enemies in the coming days will reverberate with them for generations.”

+As the Israeli military brought additional forces near the border, a major question was whether it will launch a ground assault into the tiny Mediterranean coastal territory.
+The last ground assault was in 2014.

-Already, civilians on both sides have suffered a terrible toll.
-Around 900 people, including 73 soldiers, have been killed in Israel, according to media.
-In Gaza, more than 680 people have been killed, according to authorities there.
+Around 900 people, including 73 soldiers, already have been killed in Israel, according to media.
+In Gaza, more than 680 people have been killed, according to authorities there; Israel says hundreds of Hamas fighters are among them.
 Thousands have been wounded on both sides.

 In response to Israel's aerial attacks, the spokesman of Hamas' armed wing, Abu Obeida, said Monday night that the group will kill one Israeli civilian captive any time Israel targets civilians in their homes in Gaza “without prior warning.”

-A major question remains whether Israel will launch a ground assault into the tiny Mediterranean coastal territory, a move that in the past has brought even greater casualties.
-The last ground assault was in 2014.

 Israel and Hamas have had repeated conflicts in past years, often sparked by tensions around a Jerusalem holy site.
-This time, the context has become potentially more explosive, and both sides talk of shattering with violence a years-long Israeli-Palestinian deadlock left by the moribund peace process.
+This time, the context has become potentially more explosive.
+Both sides talk of shattering with violence a yearslong Israeli-Palestinian deadlock left by the moribund peace process.

-Israel has been stunned by a surprise attack and death toll unseen since the 1973 war with Egypt and Syria.
+The surprise weekend attack by Hamas left a death toll unseen since the 1973 war with Egypt and Syria.
 That is fomenting calls to crush Hamas no matter the cost, rather than continuing to try to bottle it up in Gaza.
-Israel is run by its most hard-right government ever, dominated by ministers who adamantly reject any Palestinians statehood.
+Israel is run by its most hard-right government ever, dominated by ministers who adamantly reject Palestinian statehood.

 Hamas, in turn, says it is ready for a long battle to end an Israeli occupation it says is no longer tolerable.
 Desperation has grown among Palestinians, many of whom see nothing to lose under unending Israeli control and increasing settler depredations in the West Bank, the blockade in Gaza and what they see as the world's apathy.